NFL Rumors: Leonard Fournette Not Likely To Face Suspension For Leaving Sidelines To Fight In Loss To Bills

 For the Jaguars, the damage may already be done.
 The team had pulled back into Sunday’s game after starting in a 14-0 hole thanks in large part to Fournette’s running.
 He had 18 carries for 95 yards and two touchdowns at the time he was ejected, but the team struggled to move the ball after he was tossed.

 The Jaguars had first and goal from the 1-yard line at the time he was ejected, but after two penalties and a pair of sacks pushed the team back, they missed what would have been the go-ahead field goal.
-The Bills would regain the lead and not relinquish it again, dropping the Jaguars to 3-8 and extending the team’s losing streak to seven games.
+The Bills regained the lead and did not relinquish it again, dropping the Jaguars to 3-8 and extending the team’s losing streak to seven games.

 Jaguars' Leonard Fournette, Bills' Shaq Lawson ejected for throwing punches in brawl https://t.co/I1VYWfIHto via @usatoday